Sensory garden ideas – 17 ways to create a gorgeous space that appeals to all the senses

 2. Put scent front and centre

-Flowers in sensory gardens should do double duty; colour and shape, plus fragrance, says Rob Grayson, head of purchasing at Hillier garden centres: 'With careful plant selection any garden can be a treat for all the senses.
+Flowers in sensory gardens should do double duty; colour and shape, plus fragrance, says Rob Grayson, head of purchasing at Hillier Garden Centres: 'With careful plant selection any garden can be a treat for all the senses.
 There is a great pleasure to be had from a beautifully-scented garden; whether that is the fragrant waft as you run your hands through lavender, or the sweet scent of hamamelis brightening the winter garden.
 There are a large number of scented plants to select from all year around.'

 Rob recommends placing scented plants along a path, in pots near doors, or as part of creating a perfumed border.
 You should also consider scented varieties when looking at easy climbing plant ideas which will wrap around your sensory garden beautifully.

-3. Enjoy those natural sounds
+4. Enjoy those natural sounds

-And to create a living dimension to those sensory garden sounds, encourage busy wildlife by planting attractive plants creatures can nibble on and hanging bird feeders, insect houses and bee hotels.
+To create a living dimension to those sensory garden sounds, encourage busy wildlife by planting attractive plants creatures can nibble on and hanging bird feeders, insect houses and bee hotels.

-4. Add a touch of comfort
+6. Add a touch of comfort

 When you’re relaxing in your sensory garden you’ll want to feel comforted and cossetted.
 Bring in natural fibre or vintage textiles when you’re thinking about dressing your best garden furniture, which should also be as comfortable and organic as possible.